 If the DFU script can’t find the device, try forcing it into DFU mode.

 Flick the DIP switch that “DFU, RUN” to “DFU” and power cycle the board.
-After you’re done, put the switch back into the “RUN” position and power cycle the board again.
+After you’re done upgrading firmware, don’t forget to put the switch back into the “RUN” position and power cycle the board again.

 Connect the pin “BOOT0” to “3.3V” and power cycle the board.
 If that alone doesn’t work, also connect the pin “GPIO1” to “GND”.
 After you’re done, remove the wires and power cycle the board again.